 To serve you better, Island Thrift has launched a new grants application system for our community grants program.
 Organizations are now able to register for a new account.

-Many familiar questions from our legacy grant applications have been kept with a focus on impact and outcomes.
+Many familiar questions from our legacy grant applications have been kept with a renewed focus on impact and outcomes.

 Island Thrift primarily awards grants for specific projects, events, and new programs on Whidbey Island that support seniors, youth, and quality of life – with a special focus on the communities served by our thrift store.